 In general, grants are funded for a period of up to two years.
-Authors are expected to report on projects annually; please refer to your GLSG contract for report due date.
+Authors are expected to report on projects annually; please refer to your GSLG contract for report due date.

 Write your report

 Use the report template to submit your annual progress report.
 Clicking the link will download a Word document; you will need to enable macros to complete the template.

 List the amount funded and your expenses.
 Was this budget adequate?
 If not, why not?
 Do you have any funds remaining?

 If your work is still in progress or you would like to repeat your project, you may apply for additional funds through a renewal request by completing the proposal template and submitting by the deadline for the current funding cycle.
 Clicking the link will download a Word document; you will need to enable macros to complete the template.
 Please include an updated budget.
 Please note that the progress report and renewal proposal must be submitted as two separate documents.
 If you have any questions, please consult grants staff prior to submission.

 We encourage you to document your events and share with us.
 Please contact the Grants Fellow for more information.
 (Please note that any photographs and videos submitted to OGE may be used by OGE without restriction.)

 Submit your report

 Send your report as an email attachment to gslg [at] mit.edu.
 If you have any questions, please email staff in the dean’s office at this address.